 The fabric that the slacks are made with will determine how you dry them.
 Many polyester blends dry fast and these slacks can simply be folded over one arm of the drying rack.
 Cotton slacks should be treated the same as jeans.

 Undergarments can be hung from your clothes rack in multiple ways.
-They can simply be slipped over the arms of your drying rack.
-You can hang them by one or two corners with clothes clips, or simply folded over the laundry rack.
+They can simply be slipped over the arms of our round drying rack.
+You can hang them by one or two corners with clothes clips on a line, or simply folded over our tall laundry rack.

-If your skirt is short enough, hang with clothes pins from the waist line.
-If it is a long skirt of a fabric type that dries easily simply fold over the clothes rack the same as for slacks.
+If it is a skirt of a fabric type that dries easily simply fold over the clothes rack the same as for slacks.
 If it is a heavy or denim skirt hang over two arms of your drying rack, like jeans.
 Crinkle Skirts should be twisted tightly to dry in the wrinkles.
 You may either lay the twisted fabric across the top of the clothes drying rack or you can clip the top and the bottom in a U shape to the rack to hold the fabric in the twist.
 Twisted skirts take a long time to dry, so turning them to keep them in the sun or to expose a new side to the breeze is helpful.

 To get nice soft air dried towels simply follow these steps.
 Use a fabric softener or a water softener during your washing process.
 Shake towels vigorously prior to hanging.
 Then do not hang in direct sunshine where the towels will "bake".
 If you have a choice, wash towels on days when there is a breeze.
 If you wash on a calm day, then when you walk by your towels give them a little pat or shake as you go by to keep them from stiffening up.
 If you happen to end up with stiff towels, shaking them again prior to folding will help.